rzander/AzureRZ/Artifacts/windows-ConfigurationManagerCurrentBranch(EVAL)/README.md

 ### Domain Join:
 If ther Server is not Domain-Joined, the Artifact will create a "contoso.com" Domain on the target Server and reboot.
-For Workgroup Servers: **you have to assign this Artifact twice !**
+For Workgroup Servers: **you have to assign this Artifact twice !** The first time to create and join the Domain and the second time to install ConfigMgr.

 ### Input Parameters:
 The Artifact contains two Parameters:
 - SCCM Site Code (3-Digit)
 - SCCM Site Name

-If you leave these Parameters blank, it will use the Site-Code "TST" and Site Name "Test Site"
+If you leave these Parameters blank, it will use the Site-Code "TST" and Site Name "Test Site".

 ###Installation Steps